 The Cue and Response interview is a motivational process for the client and a prompt for behaviour change.
 It allows the individual the opportunity to look at the impact of their condition on their life, some time to reflect on cause and effect.

 Scores rated on the lower end of the scale, by either client or health professional or both, flag issues for further discussion.
 This allows for clarification of issues and a common set of problems to be identified by client and health professionals.
 It also allows the clinician to acknowledge areas where the client is managing well.
 Collaborative problem identification has been found to be a key indicator in successful self-management programs (Wagner et al., 1996).
-Identification of issues allows relevant strategies and interventions to be discussed and agreed on.
+Identification of issues allows discussion and agreement on relevant strategies and interventions.

 The Flinders Program™ is supported by the Enhanced Primary Care (EPC) Medical Benefits Scheme (MBS) for GPs.